luechai2020/mirror1/Readme.txt

 Readme file for this project.
+Update #1